 Bundle bundle = new Bundle(); bundle.putString(FirebaseAnalytics.Param.ITEM_ID, id); bundle.putString(FirebaseAnalytics.Param.ITEM_NAME, name); bundle.putString(FirebaseAnalytics.Param.CONTENT_TYPE, "image"); mFirebaseAnalytics.logEvent(FirebaseAnalytics.Event.SELECT_CONTENT, bundle);

 In addition to the prescribed parameters, you can add the following parameters to any event:

-Custom parameters: Custom parameters are not represented directly in your Analytics reports, but they can be used as filters in audience definitions that can be applied to every report.
+Custom parameters: Custom parameters can be registered for reporting in your Analytics reports.
+They can also be used as filters in audience definitions that can be applied to every report.
 Custom parameters are also included in data exported to BigQuery if your app is linked to a BigQuery project.

 VALUEis a general purpose parameter that is useful for accumulating a key metric that pertains to an event.
 Examples include revenue, distance, time, and points.

 If your application has specific needs not covered by a suggested event type, you can log your own custom events as shown in this example:

 Bundle params = new Bundle(); params.putString("image_name", name); params.putString("full_text", text); mFirebaseAnalytics.logEvent("share_image", params);

 View events in the Android Studio debug log

 You can enable verbose logging to monitor logging of events by the SDK to help verify that events are being logged properly.
 This includes both automatically and manually logged events.